mem0ai/chrome-extension/README.md

 ## Privacy and Data Security

-Claude Memory stores your API key and user ID locally in your browser.
+Claude Memory stores your API key, user ID and run ID locally in your browser.
 Your messages are sent to the Mem0 API for extracting and retrieving memories.

 ## Contributing